trevor-vincent/disco4est/README.md

 <img src="https://github.com/trevor-vincent/disco4est/blob/master/2pun.png" width="400px" align="right">

-- The **disco**ntinuous Galerkin method to discretize the non-linear or linear elliptic PDEs.
+- The **disco**ntinuous Galerkin method is used to discretize the non-linear or linear elliptic PDEs.

 - We use an in-house multigrid algorithm to precondition PETSc solvers.